samsonite29/aws-cloudops-labs/README.md

 # aws-cloudops-labs

-Terraform implementations of the hands-on labs from the [AWS Certified CloudOps Engineer Associate (SOA-C03)](https://www.udemy.com/course/aws-certified-cloudops-associate/) course.
+Terraform implementations of the hands-on labs from the [AWS Certified CloudOps Engineer Associate (SOA-C03)]

 Where the course walks through a task in the AWS console, this repo does it as infrastructure-as-code instead.
 The goal is to treat each lab the way I'd treat real infrastructure — versioned, reproducible, and reviewable — rather than as one-off clickops.
 Each lab directory has its own README explaining what it provisions and, where relevant, why I'd reach for code over the console.